SIDNEY GENDRON

 “I’ll never ever do two of the same thing,” he says.

-When he stands in front of a tree, he doesn’t impose an idea onto it.
+When he stands in front of a tree, he doesn’t impose an idea.
 He waits.

 “She wants to dance,” he says of a lakeside tree he carved into a jingle dancer.